 - Weight loss for no apparent reason

-When you visit your healthcare provider, your symptoms are considered to determine whether you have acidity or whether it is a possible complication of some other problem.
-Based on your condition and the depth of the acid reflux problem,
+When you visit your healthcare provider, your symptoms are considered to determine whether you have acidity or if it is a complication of some other serious problem This is based on your condition and the depth of the acid reflux problem,

-- You will be prescribed an antacid that contains aluminium, calcium or magnesium.
+- You will be prescribed an antacid that contains aluminum, calcium, or magnesium

 - Your doctor may also suggest the use of histamine blocking agents (H2 receptor blockers) such as cimetidine, nizatidine, ranitidine, and famotidine

-- If the condition is severe, proton pump inhibitors may be prescribed
+- If the condition is severe, they may prescribe proton pump inhibitors

 - If the condition is extremely severe, your doctor may suggest Vagotomy surgery that helps to reduce the production of acid in the stomach.